OpenVisualCloud/SVT-HEVC/Docs/svt-hevc_encoder_user_guide.md

 In some streaming use cases, headers need to be inserted repeatedly into the bitstream.
 Otherwise the received stream may not be decodable.

-`-scd 0` is to disable intra frame insertion beyond `-intra-period` setting.
-With example below, the gop size is 2(-intra-period) + 1 = 3.
+`-scd 0` is used to disable intra frame insertion beyond the `-intra-period` setting.
+In the example below, the gop size is 2 (intra-period value) + 1 = 3.

-With `-irefresh-type` >= 0, header can be inserted repeatedly as shown below.
+With `-irefresh-type` >= 0, headers can be inserted repeatedly as shown below.
 - CQP(only 0 works for -irefresh-type):
 >-rc 0 -scd 0 -intra-period 2 -irefresh-type 0